mgcooper/icemodel/README.md

 - If you do not have a MATLAB license, you can run this software using a free MATLAB Online account: [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=mgcooper/icemodel&file=demo/demo.m)
 - The main program is `icemodel/icemodel.m`.
 Open the function to get a sense for the model structure.
 - Open and run Example 1 in `demo/demo.m`.
 This runs the KAN_M weather-station
-  case on the Greenland ice sheet for 2016 using the retained 15-minute forcing asset and a 15-minute model timestep.
+  case on the Greenland ice sheet for 2016 using a 15-minute timestep.
 - Inspect the demo plot created by the call to `icemodel.plot.enbal`.
 The simulated energy fluxes should closely track the weather station values.
 - Set `saveflag=true` and re-run Example 1.
 Notice how the `demo/data/output` directory is created, and the model output is saved there.
 - Set `backupflag=true` and re-run Example 1.
 Notice how the files are backed-up.
 By default, saveflag and backupflag are both false.

 The examples in `demo.m` run IceModel in its "SkinModel" surface energy balance configuration.
 Run-time will depend on your computer, but should take less than one minute.
-An IceModel configuration (which includes a full subsurface energy balance) should take between one and a few minutes to run.
+An IceModel configuration (which includes a full subsurface energy balance) should also take less than one minute to run.
 Initial run times may be longer due to JIT compilation.

 ## Advanced Use